The best networking deals of Prime Day 2020: Eero 6, Netgear Orbi, D-Link, TP-Link and more

 It's also possible that Google could debut a new, Wi-Fi 6 version of Nest Wifi here at the last minute before the holiday buying season kicks off, but I don't think that's likely given that Google's newest Pixel phones, Nest speakers and Chromecast streamers all skipped Wi-Fi 6 altogether.
 Even so, I think you can find better deals than this at this time of year.
 Read more on CNET.

-Discuss: The best networking deals of Prime Day 2020: Eero 6, Netgear Orbi, D-Link, TP-Link and more
+Discuss: Best networking Prime Day deals 2020: Eero 6, Netgear Orbi, D-Link, TP-Link routers and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.